engr101staff/engr101matlab/_sources/strings_streams_and_io/main.rst

 Common Pattern: Validating Input
 --------------------------------

 Sometimes we would like to verify that the user actually entered reasonable input.
-We can do with iteration - basically, set up a loop that keeps asking them for until repeatedly until they give us something that meets our critera.
+We can do with iteration - basically, set up a loop that keeps asking them until they give us something that meets our critera.

 Let's consider the example of requiring the user to enter a positive number.
 Note this goes beyond the *type* of the input and actually has to do with the *value* they enter: